pschachte/wybe/src/README.md

     statement types, or a Cond whose condition is a single TestBool, and whose branches are bodies satisfying these same conditions.

+## Unique --  The unique typing system for Wybe

+## UnivSet --  Provide a set type supporting the universal set.

 ## Util --  Various small utility functions